Machine Learning is the last invention that humanity needs to make” – Nick Bostrom

-- You look for a product on an e-commerce site and you receive suggestions of product you may like.
+- You look for a product on an e-commerce site and you receive suggestions of products you may like.

 - You start to type a text message to your friend, and your texts get predicted as per your last conversation.